bassogio/WindowsSecurityUpdateGUI/README.md

 --add-data "WindowsSecurityUpdateMainWindow.ui;." `
 --add-data "ScheduleUpdates.ui;."
 ```
+**Important: This command must be run from inside the folder that contains the .py and .ui files.**

 **Note for CMD users**: If you're using CMD (instead of PowerShell), replace backticks with carets (`^`) and use colons (`:`) instead of semicolons (`;`) for` --add-data`:

 ```cmd